jhugard/StationeersStructureMover/README.md

 ## Usage
 1. *Launch Stationeers* - start the game.
 This ensures Steam cloud-saves have synchronized your save files.
-1. *Launch this tool* - If you haven't already, build the solution in your preferred IDE (e.g., Visual Studio) and run the executable.
+1. *Launch this tool* - If you haven't already, download the release EXE, or build the solution in your preferred IDE (e.g., Visual Studio), and run the `StationeersStructureMover.exe` executable.
 1. *Open a save game* - use `File/Open...` menu to select a save file.
 1. *Identify structures* - Expand structures in the left panel to see their contents.
 Look for items you have renamed with the Labeler tool,